Google invests millions to power India’s AI growth in healthcare, agriculture, and sustainability - BusinessToday

-Google hosted “Lab to Impact” dialogue in partnership with India AI Impact Summit 2026 on Tuesday, during which the tech giant announced a series of collaborations and investments of millions to power India’s growth in artificial intelligence (AI).
+Google hosted “Lab to Impact” dialogue in partnership with India AI Impact Summit 2026 on Tuesday, during which the tech giant announced a series of collaborations and funding of millions to power India’s growth in artificial intelligence (AI).
 These initiatives will support India's Digital Public Infrastructure, healthcare, developer, education, and startup ecosystem.
 Here are the five major announcements made by Google today.

-Google’s investment plans and strategic collaboration in India
+Google’s funding plans and strategic collaboration in India

-To strengthen India’s healthcare innovations, Google has announced an investment of $400,000 to help build India’s Health Foundation Model using MedGemma in partnership with AIIMS and IISc.
+To strengthen India’s healthcare innovations, Google has announced funding of $400,000 to help build India’s Health Foundation Model using MedGemma in partnership with AIIMS and IISc.
 This model will majorly focus on dermatology and help hospitals prioritise patients in the OPD.
 It will also help organise and standardise medical records into the FHIR standard.
 In addition, it will map over 400,000 health facilities on Google Maps.

 Furthermore, Google also announced $8 million of funding to four AI Centres of Excellence across IISc Bangalore, IIT Kanpur, IIT Madras, and IIT Ropar.
 These centres are reported to use AI to find solutions for non-communicable diseases, urban governance, education, and agriculture.
 The tech giant will also contribute $2 million to IIT Bombay to build the Indic Language Technologies Research Hub.
 Shri Dharmendra Pradhan, Minister of Education, Government of India, said, “The four AI Centres of Excellence have been conceived as a coordinated national research mission, advancing foundational research, responsible AI, and applied solutions that serve public purpose, and contributing to our larger aspiration of Viksit Bharat 2047.”